Melchizedek6809/cocz.net/content/2024-09-15-future-projects.md

 +++
-title = "Future projects"
-date = "2024-09-15"
+title = "Future Projects: One-Week App Development Challenge" date = "2024-09-15" description = "As a digital nomad exploring Asia, I'm pivoting my coding approach to focus on smaller, user-focused projects with one-week timeframes instead of endless technical pursuits.
+This post outlines my new constraints, tech stack choices, and first project plans."

 [taxonomies]
-tags = ["blog", "tech"]
+tags = ["blog", "tech", "digital-nomad", "rapid-development", "indie-development", "projects"]
 +++

+## Digital Nomad Life

 So, I've finally become one of these digital nomad backpackers, floating through Asia with neither purpose nor goals.

-While it is pretty nice get to see so many different places and cultures it does become a bit weird after a bit to not really have a home, a place to relax.
-While I've been struggling with a missing purpose these last couple of weeks and since I'm not one to just enjoy hedonistic pleasures all day, I though I'd do what I like most, do some coding!
+While it is pretty nice to get to see so many different places and cultures it does become a bit weird after a bit to not really have a home, a place to relax.
+While I've been struggling with a missing purpose these last couple of weeks and since I'm not one to just enjoy hedonistic pleasures all day, I thought I'd do what I like most, do some coding!

+## Changing My Project Approach

 However, this time I kind of want to try something different, since in the past most projects just ended up going on forever while I work on some